6vx/kitebot721/src/lib/text/devlog/techs.md

-# Tim's Tech

-## Stuff I'm familiar with
+# stuff I'm familiar with

-I've dug into docs, trial and errored, or cobbled together something using tutorials and stackoverflow if it's listed below.
+## Svelte/Kit

+- Static webapp deployments using adapters, CICD patterns and webhook initiated builds
+- Coding/testing/troubleshooting reactivity locally and in async/await API consuming patterns
+- I don't... think I'll ever use anything else if I can help it

 ## Powershell